Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Paraguay and from Taipei.
+I'm losing my edge to the kids from Qatar and from Stockholm.

 But I was there.